Shaped charge: Non-military

-Function

-A 40 lb Composition B 'formed projectile' used by combat engineers.
-The shaped charge is used to bore a hole for a cratering charge.
+Technical characteristics

+Cross-section diagram of a typical shaped (hollow) charge.
+The conical cavity with its metal liner is visible at the lower end, the small central well housing the detonator is visible at the upper end.

 A typical device consists of a solid cylinder of explosive with a metal-lined conical hollow in one end and a central detonator, array of detonators, or detonation wave guide at the other end.
 Explosive energy is released directly away from (normal to) the surface of an explosive, so shaping the explosive will concentrate the explosive energy in the void.
 If the hollow is properly shaped, usually conically, the enormous pressure generated by the detonation of the explosive drives the liner in the hollow cavity inward to collapse upon its central axis.

 The resulting collision forms and projects a high-velocity jet of metal particles forward along the axis.
 Most of the jet material originates from the innermost part of the liner, a layer of about 10% to 20% of the thickness.
 The rest of the liner forms a slower-moving slug of material, which, because of its appearance, is sometimes called a "carrot".

 Because of the variation along the liner in its collapse velocity, the jet's velocity also varies along its length, decreasing from the front.
 This variation in jet velocity stretches it and eventually leads to its break-up into particles.
 Over time, the particles tend to fall out of alignment, which reduces the depth of penetration at long standoffs.

 At the apex of the cone, which forms the very front of the jet, the liner does not have time to be fully accelerated before it forms its part of the jet.
 This results in a small part of the jet being projected at a lower velocity than the jet formed later behind it.
 As a result, the initial parts of the jet coalesce to form a pronounced wider tip portion.

+A 40 lb (18 kg) Composition B shaped charge used by combat engineers, for the purpose of boring a hole for a cratering charge.
+The lower supports serve to keep the shaped charge at the optimal standoff distance from the target (usually equal to one and one-half cone diameters).